An Affiliated Group of the Society for International Folk Dancing (SIFD).

 The Lewes Israeli Folk Dance Group caters for those with some experience and an enthusiasm for the subject.
 We have a core of regular dance

 teachers which ensures variety.
-Anyone is welcome to bring tapes or CDs and lead dances, as this is a communal event.
+Anyone is welcome to bring CDs and lead dances, as this is a communal event.
 We also provide drinks at break time.

 There is free parking on Sundays a few steps away.
 To get there turn south at the roundabout betweeen the Cuilfail tunnel and the Ouse river.